erm0l0v/webpack-md5-hash/README.md

 - Module Ids and also their dependent module ids
 - Chunk id

-But, without webpack bootstrap runtime.
+But, without webpack bootstrap runtime (it only exists for the entry chunk when multiple chunks exist).

 To solve this, you should make a standalone webpack bootstrap runtime with empty modules (or you could just extract only the changable filename map which may be called manifest), and inline it into final html output.